Saudi Wahhabi dilemma in spotlight after Paris attack

 Meanwhile, although Saudi Arabia finances preachers, mosques and madrassas around the world, and although Salafism has become common among Muslims globally, Saudi Arabia's own influence in the movement has become diluted.

-Its Umm al-Qura seminary in Medina remains one of the principle centres of Salafist learning for international students, but its graduates have no greater clout than those of institutions in other countries.
+Its Umm al-Qura seminary in Medina remains one of the principle centers of Salafist learning for international students, but its graduates have no greater clout than those of institutions in other countries.

 "The Salafi scene has become so fragmented and diverse across the world that the Saudis don't control it any more.
 When people go to study Salafism, they don't go there, and what they study is a Salafism over which the Saudis have no control," said Stephane Lacroix, author of books on Salafism and Saudi Islam.